Updated: December 8, 2010

-This article was originally posted on osnews.com on Dec 8, 2010.
+This article was originally posted in osnews.com.

 Here's a seemingly trivial task.
 You have a computer, most likely a laptop, that you wish to keep suspended while you're not working.
 For example, let's say overnight.
 At the same time, you wish to run a handful of maintenance tasks, like backups and cleanup, which you don't normally do during the day.
 So you need a mechanism that will send your machine to sleep, wake it up when necessary, run cron jobs, then send it back to sleep again.